This is a republished post, originally posted in July of 2018.

 Two popular segments on the show included “Country Gold” and “Ride This Train.”
 The former segment sought to feature country legends who either were seeing their glory days at radio come to an end or simply not featured all that much on television networks.
-More importantly though it allowed viewers to connect the historical dots between gospel, western, Nashville Sound and beyond while also connecting the young and older performers.
+More importantly, though, it allowed viewers to connect the historical dots between gospel, western, Nashville Sound and beyond while also connecting younger and older performers.
 The latter segment always occurred in the middle, with monologues and songs narrated by Cash himself as he took a video journey through hobo camps, prisons, Indian reservations, interstate highways, and other forgotten points of history in America.
-(Editor’s note: I don’t support whatever it is that’s being advertised at the beginning of the Country Gold video).

 And so it happened.
 Kristofferson says with a laugh that “I was up here on the balcony looking down at him while he was singing the song.
 He looked up at me, sang that line, and I almost fell out of my chair.”

 As history has shown, though, country music could never *really* sit with the “cool kids” despite how progressive Cash’s show was.
 Its two year run ended in 1971, when CBS “killed everything with a tree in it,” said actor Pat Buttram, who played Mr. Haney on Green Acres.